old-o/diffing-history/README.md

 ## Usage

-Currently this project is meant for cloning on github, or copy/pasting the code, not yet as a library on Maven Central.
+Currently this project is meant for cloning/forking on github, or copy/pasting the code, not yet as a library on Maven Central.

 The main API is the [History](src/main/java/net/doepner/hist/History.java) interface.